Products » About Farmed Trout

 We, as farmers, need to inform people as best we can about our responsible farming practices.
 Anywhere there is intensive farming, there will also naturally be concerns from consumers who care about where their food is coming from.
 Our small, family-run trout farm is highly regulated by a variety of government ministries such as those governing water use and waste management.

-At Ted’s Trout, we are committed to a regimen of monitoring water quality and environmental impact, so as to maintain our sustainability.
+At Ted’s Trout, we are committed to a regimen of monitoring water quality and environmental impact, to maintain our sustainability.

 • NO ANTIBIOTICS OR HORMONES are used in the raising of our trout.